Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Personal trainers can be very big parts of the revenue systems for these bigger commercial gyms.

-Corporate fitness facilities are health and wellness programs that often are found inside large businesses and offer fitness options that expand to include forms of personal training for their employees.
+Corporate fitness facilities are health and wellness programs often found inside large businesses and offer fitness options that expand to include employee personal training.

 The corporate fitness model is designed to proactively pursue health improvements of employees as a strategy for reducing health care costs, workers’ comp, absenteeism, and improving the productivity of their workforce.